kfarleigh/crotalus_introgression_wholegenome/README.md

 We'll use relative read depths on the Z chromosome and autosomes to infer genetic sex of each individual.

-We'll extract mapping data for Chromosome 3, taking the median as an 'autosomal median', then compare levels of coverage for individuals to this value across the Z chromosome scaffold.
+We'll extract mapping data for Chromosome 4, taking the median as an 'autosomal median', then compare levels of coverage for individuals to this value across the Z chromosome scaffold.

-We already have these data for the barn swallow samples, so here we'll focus on the congeners.

 ### ###Set up environment